Dre Campbell Farm

 After you have harvested your pineapple, it is time to put it in a proper storage container so that you can enjoy it as much as you want.

-First, shave off as much of the leaves as you can from the top but do not cut the fruit.
-Then, place the whole pineapple into a plastic bag and store it in the refrigerator.
+First, shave off as much of the leaves as you can from the top, but do not cut the fruit.
+Then, place the whole pineapple in a plastic bag and store it in the refrigerator.

-It will keep fresh in the refrigerator for 3 and 5 days, depending on how ripe it is when picked.
-Also, an uncut pineapple can be kept on the counter for 3 days before it begins to go bad.
+It will keep fresh in the refrigerator for 3 to 5 days, depending on how ripe it is when picked.
+Also, an uncut pineapple can be kept on the counter for 3 days before it begins to spoil.

 How to Grow Pineapples as Houseplants